a22310439/Convolutional-Neural-Network/README.md

    3. Also for the "Image" class we override the "toString" method so we can see what image is stored in the list.

 ### Add The Abstract Layer Class
-   1. Add the "Layer" class (abstract) so we have the template for all the layers that this network will have.
+   - Add the "Layer" class (abstract) so we have the template for all the layers that this network will have.

+### Fully Connected Layer
+   - The first layer where there is the definition of the back propagation and forward pass.
+      - The back propagation uses the losses of the calculations so the training process can be more accurate.